Catrovitch/Full-Stack-Open-Notes/Part-1/Introduction-to-React.md

 Passing data to components is done through [props](https://react.dev/learn/passing-props-to-a-component) .
 Props are a way for different components to communicate with each other.
 Parent components can pass any JavaScript value to its child components in this way.
 JavaScript values are for example: objects, arrays and functions.

 ## Some notes
+- React components must be CAPITALIZED to work.
+An otherwise fully functioning component will not work if it referenced ex. footer instead of Footer.
+- The content of a React component (most of the times), must contain ONE ROOT ELEMENT.
+In otherwords you need to wrap your elements within one bigger element.
+For example. <div></div>
+- Wrapping the elements in an array works too, but this is not advicable.
+- A better option is to wrap it in so called [Fragments](https://react.dev/reference/react/Fragment).
+These are simply empty elements: <></>.

 ## Do not render objects